a-wish/internship_2019/Research_Papers/README.md

 3. **Correlation: Constructing Disparity**
     * We do not need to search the entire right image for a particular feature in the left image, We only need to search along the epipolar line.

-# Papers and releated research
+# Papers and releated research done in the field

 Here we collect all the info on the papers on the course of achieving this project.